-Before listing the reasons to have an Access Control System, let Holder’s Total Security first explain what one is and how it works.
+Before listing the benefits of Access Control Systems, let us first explain what that is and how it works.

 “Access Control” is an electronic means of restricting access to a building or designated area, like a restricted room.
 It may include doors into a building, access to certain areas within a building, or even access to outside gates.

 For example, a business may require a restricted room to store confidential records and it may be necessary to limit access to that room to only certain employees.

 An Access Control System will allow the business to limit access to the room to only the employees deemed necessary.
 Holder’s Total Security realizes that not every business needs an Access Control System, but those who do may relate to the following 8 benefits.